Koekoek1337/ABM9-Polarization/Agent Behavior.md

 #### Making bonds
 When an agent's degree is lower than its [[Agent Properties#Degree (int)|target degree]], it will attempt to bond to other agents in the system.
 TODO: Probability of targeting an agent for bond formation; random sampling from system for now.
-The probability for two agents to bond is given as
+The probability for two agents depend on whether the initiator and target agents "click", which is determined by the difference in opinion between the two agents and both their tolerances.
+It is given as
 $$p_{click} = {{(1 - {|op_A - op_B| \over range}) * tol_A * tol_B}}$$
+#behavior #agents